marcelpetrick/DevNotes/BeenThereSeenThat/20260611_CRA_Summit/README.md

 -------------

-* challenge: sbom generation for c++ products; cdxgen - works, but reports too many, example stm32 project; then do some curation ... but is this not a source for failure because not fully automateable?
+* challenge: sbom generation for c++ products; cdxgen - works, but reports too many, example stm32 project; then do some curation ... but is this not a source for failure because not fully automatable?

 * using fable 5 to rename a variable ..